1. What is skimming explain?

 it is Displayed one after another on clicking +

 Drill down fields are used to display the fields when we click on the assignment.

-Summary view can be accessed from an activity or html as follows:
+The summary view can be accessed from an activity or Html as follows:

 Call Rule-Obj-List View.
-ShowView activity with classname and summary view name as parameters
+ShowView activity with the class name and summary view name as parameters

 20. What are workbaskets?
 What is the relationship between a Work Group and Workbasket?